Genivia/ugrep/README.md

-- **ugrep supersedes GNU/BSD grep and is backward compatible**, offering many more useful features, such as full Unicode pattern matching, "negative patterns" to skip unwanted matches, recursive search through directories while selecting files by file name extension and file signature "magic bytes" and shebangs, predefined (installed) search patterns to search source code, hexdumps for binary matches, customized output formatting with match replacement, seamless quickfix Vim integration, and more.
+- **ugrep supersedes GNU/BSD grep and is backward compatible**, offering many more useful features, such as full Unicode pattern matching, "negative patterns" to skip unwanted matches, recursive search through directories by selecting files by file name extension and file signature "magic bytes" and shebangs, predefined (installed) search patterns to search source code, output hexdumps for binary matches, customized output formatting with match replacement, seamless quickfix Vim integration, and more.

-- **ugrep is fast** and uses [RE/flex](https://github.com/Genivia/RE-flex) for high-performance regex matching, which is 100 times faster than the GNU C POSIX.2 regex library and 10 times faster than PCRE2 and RE2.
-RE/flex is an incremental streaming matcher, meaning it does not read all the input at once, nor does it require reading the input line-by-line with certain options.
+- **ugrep is fast**, faster than GNU grep and faster than ripgrep in many practical cases.
+Uses [RE/flex](https://github.com/Genivia/RE-flex) for high-performance regex matching, which is 100 times faster than the GNU C POSIX.2 regex library and 10 times faster than PCRE2 and RE2.  **ugrep** uses multi-threading with lock-free job queue stealing to search files simultaneously and efficiently.
+Performance will continue to increase as we improve and tune its algorithms.
+See the speed comparisons.

-- **ugrep makes it simple to search source code** using new options to select files by filename extension and file signature "magic bytes" or shebangs.
+- **ugrep makes it simple to search source code** using options to select files by filename extension and file signature "magic bytes" or shebangs.
 For example, to list all shell scripts in or below the working directory:

       ugrep -rltShell ''